| |

 (Tib. "thögal") is practiced.
 Every possible event of which one is

 pure, good or bad.
-Everything which happens is but one of the "colors" emanated by the
+Everything happening is but one of the "colors"

-wholeness, all judgments are postponed.
-This is "lhundrup" or "spontaneous
+wholeness, all judgments are postponed ; existence is "lhundrup" or "spontaneous

 presence".